 Member Price: $265.00

 This program was developed for laboratory professionals at all levels who work in labs that perform toxicology testing, as well as other health care professionals with an interest in this specialty.
-The content is at a basic to intermediate-level and will provide participants a basic background in clinical toxicology, cover most screening procedures, illustrate best practices, and show how toxicology testing shapes diagnosis and treatment decisions.
+The content will provide participants with a basic background in clinical toxicology, cover most screening procedures, illustrate best practices, and show how toxicology testing shapes diagnosis and treatment decisions.
+This program was developed in cooperation with the Therapeutic Drug Management and Toxicology Division.

 This program is composed of four courses, listed below.
 Each course can be completed online in approximately 1-2 hours, and contains a lectures, readings, resources, and a quiz.